AnonymouX47/term-image/docs/source/library/tutorial.rst

 >>> image.size
 (136, 136)

+.. note:: An exception is raised if the terminal size is too small to calculate a size.

 The :py:attr:`size <term_img.image.TermImage.size>` property can only be set to one value, ``None`` and doing this :ref:`unsets <unset-size>` the :term:`render size`.

 >>> image = Termimage.from_file("python.png", width=100)